aptpod/intdash-ros-bridge-example/README.md

 - Downstream
   - Joy topic (name: /joy)

-ROS2 and ROS are supported.
+ROS 2 and ROS are supported.

 A data settings file for Data Visualizer (`assets/intdash-ROS-Example.dat`) is provided for your verification.